jezzsantos/jezzsantos/README.md

-👋 Hi, I’m @jezzsantos coding is my world.
+👋 Hi, I’m @jezzsantos and coding is my professional world.

-I'm not just about the code, even though I'm pretty good with it, coding is about the outcomes, people and the disciplines.
+I'm not just about the code, even though I'm pretty good with it.
+Coding is about creating meaningful experiences for other people.
-Which may sound lame to you, but getting that right is far harder than writing any code with any technology.
+Which, for some of you, may sound lame, but creating those outcomes is far more difficult than writing just any code with any technology or tool.